Texture compression

 Texture compression is a specialized form of image compression designed for storing texture maps in 3D computer graphics rendering systems.
 Unlike conventional image compression algorithms, texture compression algorithms are optimized for random access.

+Texture compression can be applied to reduce memory usage at runtime.
+Texture data is often the largest source of memory usage in a mobile application.

 Tradeoffs

 In their seminal paper on texture compression, Beers, Agrawala and Chaddha list four features that tend to differentiate texture compression from other image compression techniques.
 These features are: